elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

 1. A blocking setup lifecycle makes it easy for plugin authors to fall into the trap of assuming that their plugin's behaviour can continue to operate based on the snapshot of conditions present during setup.
-2. Since plugins load serially, even if they don't block startup, all the delays add up and increase the startup time.
-3. This opens up the potential for a bug in Elastic or third-party plugins to effectively "break" kibana which creates a bad user experience.
+2. This opens up the potential for a bug in Elastic or third-party plugins to effectively "break" kibana.
+Instead of a single plugin being disabled all of kibana would be down requiring manual intervention by a system administrator.

 # Adoption strategy
 Adoption and implementation should be handled as follows:

 a.
 Don't expose core API's as observables (3).
    This should be implemented first to improve the ergonomics of working with core API's from inside synchronous context providers and lifecycle functions.